 Unlike most computer-based curricula for those on the autism spectrum, Wilo Star 3D creates a virtual world for students, complete with virtual classes students can “attend.”
 Lessons in English, math, history, and more are taught through Power Point presentations, audio, and magic white boards.

 WriteShop is a writing curriculum designed specifically for “writing-phobic children.”
-The curriculum is available for students of all ages, including primary, and uses step-by-step lessons to introduce and develop basic writing skills in a way students can enjoy.
+The curriculum is available for students of all ages, including primary.
+It uses step-by-step lessons to introduce and develop basic writing skills in a way students can enjoy.

 The Autism Show is an online radio cast meant specifically for autism parents and educators — or parent educators.
-The weekly show always covers relevant and helpful topics, and features a variety of autism advocates, educators, organizations, and authors.
+The show always covers relevant and helpful topics, and features a variety of autism advocates, educators, organizations, and authors.
 Though The Autism Show is no longer producing new episodes, all 99 episodes are still available via the major platforms.

 A variety of renowned professionals contribute to this podcast series covering new and relevant information about autism and mental disabilities.
 The podcasts can be especially helpful in assisting homeschooling parents in creating goals for their student.

-Though Savvy Homeschool Moms is not specific to homeschooling children with autism (they do have an entire episode on the topic however), this podcast still proves itself invaluable to anyone trying to educate their children at home.
+Though Savvy Homeschool Moms is not specific to homeschooling children with autism (they do have an entire episode on the topic however), this podcast is still invaluable to anyone trying to educate their children at home.
 Each episode answers listener questions, reviews new resources, and discusses various tips and ideas.
 The moms no longer produce new episodes, though the individual episodes remain available and helpful.

 Speech and language pathologist Carrie Clark hosts this popular podcast.
-Perfect for parents with children who struggle with speech/language delay, Speech and Language Kids Podcast covers topics such as articulation, phonology, alternative communication, and stuttering.
+Perfect for parents with children who struggle with speech/language delay, Speech and Language Kids Podcast covers topics such as:

-On this (mostly) free website, parents of children with autism can find fun and unique art projects with which to pursue with their student.
-More than 30 arts and crafts projects, plus some “how to draw” activities, are featured with detailed, easy-to-follow instructions.
+On this (mostly) free website, parents of children with autism can find fun and unique art projects to pursue with their student.
+Dozens of arts and crafts projects, plus some “how to draw” activities, are featured with detailed, easy-to-follow instructions.
 New activities are added often.